PDF version of Glossary (PDF)

 Medical care plans provide services or payments for services rendered in the hospital or by a qualified medical care provider.

 Traditional fee-for-service plan.
-This type of plan finances, but does not deliver, health care services; the plan allows participants the choice of any provider, without affecting reimbursement.
+A plan that finances, but does not deliver, health care services; the plan allows participants the choice of any provider, without affecting reimbursement.
 Employers pay premiums to a private insurance carrier to provide a specific package of health benefits.
 Some employers may choose to self-fund a fee-for-service plan, in which case the employer, as opposed to an insurance company, assumes responsibility for payment of all eligible benefits.

 Preferred provider organization (PPO).
-This type of plan provides coverage through a network of participating health care providers.
+A plan that provides coverage through a network of participating health care providers.
 Enrollees may receive services outside the network, but at higher costs.
 The additional costs may be in the form of higher deductibles, higher coinsurance rates, or both, or nondiscounted charges from providers.

 Exclusive provider organization (EPO).
-This type of plan obligates employees to use the plan’s providers exclusively in order to receive coverage, in contrast to PPO benefit plans, which merely offer a financial incentive for enrollees to use the preferred provider.
+A plan that obligates employees to use their providers exclusively to receive coverage, in contrast to PPO benefit plans, which merely offer a financial incentive for enrollees to use the preferred provider.
 An EPO is a specific type of PPO plan that can be either self-insured or insured through an insurance company.

 HMOs assume both the financial risks associated with providing comprehensive medical services and the responsibility for delivering health care in a particular geographic area, usually in return for a fixed, prepaid fee from members.
 HMOs emphasize preventive care and cover most types of care in full or subject to a copayment.

 Traditional HMOs.
-This type of HMO provides no benefits for services obtained outside the network.
+An HMO that provides no benefits for services obtained outside the network.

-Open-access HMOs.
-This type of HMO allows enrollees to receive servicesoutside the network, but at higher costs.
+Open access HMOs.
+An HMO that allows enrollees to receive services outside the network, but at higher costs.
 The additional costs may be in the form of higher deductibles, copayments, or coinsurance.

 Maximum dollar limit.
-This limit is the maximum amount payable by the insurer for covered expenses for the insured and each covered dependent while the ensured is enrolled in the health plan.
+The maximum amount payable by the insurer for covered expenses for the insured and each covered dependent while the ensured is enrolled in the health plan.
 Plans can have a yearly or a lifetime maximum dollar limit.
 The most typical maximum limit is a lifetime amount of $1 million per individual.

 Maximum out-of-pocket expense.
-This feature limits the dollar amount a group member is required to pay out of pocket during a year.
-Until it is met, the plan and the member share in the cost of covered expenses.
+A limit on the dollar amount a group member is required to pay out of pocket during a year.
+Until this maximum is met, the plan and the member share in the cost of covered expenses.
 After the maximum is reached, the insurer pays all covered expenses, often up to a lifetime maximum.